Brilliant Performers, Intriguing Programming

 Carmit Zori has appeared as violin soloist with the New York Philharmonic, the Rochester Philharmonic, and the Philadelphia Orchestra, among many others.
 Her solo recitals include concerts at Lincoln Center, the Los Angeles County Museum of Art, the Isabella Stewart Gardener Museum in Boston, and the Phillips Collection in Washington D.C.
 Her engagements abroad have included performances throughout Latin America and Europe, as well as in Israel, Japan, Taiwan, and Australia, where she premiered the Violin Concerto by Marc Neikrug.
 In addition to her appearances with the Chamber Music Society of Lincoln Center, Ms. Zori has been a guest at chamber music festivals and concert series around the world, including the Chamber Music at the “Y” series in New York City, Festival Casals in Puerto Rico, and the Santa Fe and Seattle Chamber Music Festivals.

-Violist Daniel Kim joined the Boston Symphony Orchestra at the start of the 2016-17 season.
+Violist Danny Kim joined the Boston Symphony Orchestra at the start of the 2016-17 season and was appointed third chair violist during the 2017-18 season.
 As a chamber musician, Danny has performed with the Chamber Music Society of Minnesota, members of the Saint Paul Chamber Orchestra, and the Pro Arte Quartet, and collaborated in performances with such distinguished artists as Joseph Silverstein, Peter Wiley, Marcy Rosen, Richard O’Neill, Charles Neidich, Anthony McGill, and Nathan Hughes.
 He has performed with the Metropolis Ensemble in collaboration with Questlove and The Roots, the New York Classical Players, Camerata Virtuosi New Jersey, and Symphony in C. He appeared on Sesame Street with Maestro Alan Gilbert of the New York Philharmonic.
 Danny recently completed a tour of South Korea with his string quartet, Quartet Senza Misura.
+Upcoming engagements include a tour of Europe with the BSO and joining the Leipzig Gewandhaus Orchester for the fall season as part of the BSO-Gewandhaus Alliance.

 Cellist Michelle Djokic is Founder and Artistic Director of the Concordia Chamber Players.
 Since its inception in 1995 Concordia has become known for thoughtful and adventurous programming, with its performances broadcast regularly on WWFM in Princeton, NJ.
 Her recording with Quartet San Francisco entitled “QSF Plays Brubeck” earned a 2010 Grammy Nomination in Best Classical Crossover.
 Active as a chamber musician, Ms. Djokic has been invited to collaborate with Emanuel Ax, Menahem Pressler, Lynn Harrell, Toby Appel and Cho-Liang Lin, among others, as well as the Boston Chamber Players.
 In 2007 she became a member of the New Century Chamber Orchestra.
 Upon moving to Northern California from the East Coast in 2005 Michelle served as Assistant Principal Cellist of the San Francisco Symphony for two seasons.
 Her greatest passion is chamber music collaborations with her colleagues around the world and sharing in the development of young musicians.